5k-mirrors/poe-live-search-manager/README.md

   - the socket is disconnected
   - the row is deleted
   - whisper messages do not alter clipboard
-  - no longer shows OS notifications
+  - it no longer shows OS notifications

 As a user, I can reconnect to my searches, so that reinitialize my connections